-Classifications of ordinary differential equations; first order linear equations; first order nonlinear separable equations; second order and higher linear equations with constant coefficients; applications; other selected topics.
+Prerequisite: MTH 2050 with a C or better or permission of instructor Classifications of ordinary differential equations; first order linear equations; first order nonlinear separable equations; second order and higher linear equations with constant coefficients; applications; other selected topics.

-MTH 3120: Introduction to Geometry (3)

-The history and development of Euclidean and non-Euclidean geometries.
+MTH 3120: Introduction to Geometry (3) Prerequisite: MTH 3100 with a C or better or permission of instructor The history and development of Euclidean and non-Euclidean geometries.
 The axiomatic method and techniques of proof are emphasized.

-MTH 3130: Introduction to Linear Algebra (3)
+MTH 3130: Introduction to Linear Algebra (3) Prerequisite: MTH 2040 with a C or better or permission of instructor